nuriel77/iri-playbook/docs/installation.rst

 Configuring Values
 ==================

-In these two variable files you will find some configuration parameters for the installation:
+In these two variable files you will find some configuration parameters for the installation.
+You can edit those using "nano" (see Note below).

 .. code:: bash